instantlinux/docker-tools/images/git-pull/README.md

 provided to generate the deploy key as a Docker secret; after doing so, upload the new public key to your git server.

+This image will continously update a path on each Docker swarm node from contents of a particular repo; if you define an environment variable ADMIN_PATH (or Docker named volume) and place configuration files for each service in subdirectories of that repo, this is a handy way of propagating configurations (such as /etc files) across the cluster.
+Note that any Docker mounts must be made with ro (read-only) set to keep this container running without merge conflicts.

 ### Variables

 | Variable | Description |